 In most cases, risks that you can't readily handle or predict are best transferred to a reliable insurance carrier rather than retained by you.
 You're no doubt already familiar with the typical personal and/or commercial lines of insurance such as homeowner, personal auto, life, disability, health and business owner's coverage.
 These lines can protect you from varying degrees of risk depending on the likelihood or probability of an adverse occurrence.
 Probability computations are the stock in trade of insurance underwriters.
 Their ability to reckon the chance of perils and hazards will set the market price for your insurance coverage.

 Insurance comes in all sorts of flavors.
 In addition to private insurance (homeowner's, health, liability, malpractice, fire, flood etc.) we also have public insurance (the FDIC, for example), and social insurance (Social Security, Medicare, Unemployment and even Workers' Compensation).
 Insurance is a stringently regulated industry, largely at the state level.
 But globalization and a rapidly changing legal environment are presenting challenges to this beneficial industry.
-Environmental concerns, AIDS and terrorism are just some of the conditions that will influence insurance going forward.
+Environmental concerns, AIDS and terrorism are just some of the conditions that will continue to influence insurance going forward.
 And let's not forget insurance frauds.
-Check this link for information on general kinds of insurance fraud.
-And see this link for a quick refresher on what health insurance fraud can entail.
+Check this link for information on various kinds of insurance fraud.

 This section of our discussion goes over the various risk management tools and techniques available to you in navigating your way through the minefield of life.
 These tools include: